gifale95/RNC/README.md

 To run the code you will need to download the following:

-* The Neural Encoding Simulation Toolkit (https://github.com/gifale95/NEST).
+* The Brain Encoding Response Generator (https://github.com/gifale95/BERG).

 * The 73,000 stimulus images from the Natural Scenes Dataset (https://naturalscenesdataset.org/).